-SOCIOLOGY 140 Prospect Street, 203.432.3323 www.yale.edu/sociology M.A., M.Phil., Ph.D.
-Chair Julia Adams Director of Graduate Studies Philip Gorski Professors Julia Adams, Jeffrey Alexander, Elijah Anderson, Scott Boorman, Richard Breen, Hannah Brueckner, Deborah Davis, Ron Eyerman, Philip Gorski, Philip Smith Assistant Professors Rene Almeling, Emily Erikson, Vida Maralani, Peter Stamatov, Christopher Wildeman, Jonathan Wyrtzen Fields of Study Fields include Comparative Sociology/Macrosociology, Cultural and Historical Sociology, Life Course/Social Stratification, Mathematical Sociology, Methodology (Qualitative and Quantitative Approaches), Networks, Political Sociology, Race/Gender/Ethnic/ Minority Relations, Social Change, Social Demography, Social Movements, Theory (General, Critical, Hermeneutic), Urban Sociology.
+SOCIOLOGY 493 College Street, 203.432.3323 www.yale.edu/sociology M.A., M.Phil., Ph.D.
+Chair Julia Adams Director of Graduate Studies Philip Gorski (on leave [F]) Acting Director of Graduate Studies [F] Richard Breen Professors Julia Adams, Jeffrey Alexander, Elijah Anderson, Scott Boorman, Richard Breen, Hannah Brueckner, Deborah Davis, Ron Eyerman, Philip Gorski (on leave [F]), Philip Smith Assistant Professors Rene Almeling, Emily Erikson, Marcus Hunter, Vida Maralani, Peter Stamatov, Christopher Wildeman, Jonathan Wyrtzen Lecturer Sadia Saeed Fields of Study Fields include Comparative Sociology/Macrosociology, Cultural and Historical Sociology, Life Course/Social Stratification, Mathematical Sociology, Methodology (Qualitative and Quantitative Approaches), Networks, Political Sociology, Race/Gender/Ethnic/ Minority Relations, Social Change, Social Demography, Social Movements, Theory (General, Critical, Hermeneutic), Urban Sociology.
 Special Requirements for the Ph.D.
 Degree Qualification for admission to candidacy for the Ph.D. will take place during the student's first three years of study at Yale.
 A student who has not been admitted to candidacy will not be permitted to register for the seventh term of study.
 To qualify for candidacy the student must take twelve seminars to be completed in years one and two, four required courses (SOCY 542a, 578a, 580a, 581b), and eight electives, including at least one workshop.
 After completion of courses, students prepare a research paper and one field exam and defend a dissertation prospectus.
 Teaching is an important part of the professional preparation of graduate students in Sociology.
 Students teach therefore in the third and fourth years of study.
 Combined Ph.D.
 Degree in Sociology and African American Studies The Department of Sociology offers, in conjunction with the Department of African American Studies, a combined Ph.D. degree in Sociology and African American Studies.
 Students accepted to the combined Ph.D. program must meet all of the requirements of the Ph.D. in Sociology with the exception that, excluding the courses required, a research paper, and a field exam, combined-degree students may substitute African American Studies courses for six of the twelve term courses required to qualify for the Ph.D. in Sociology.
 For further details see African American Studies.
 Master's Degrees M.Phil.
 See Degree Requirements under Policies and Regulations.